William Bonner

 M, b.
 2 March 1732, d.
 November 1813

-Hugh Ghormley was born on 2 March 1732 at Tyrone Co., Ulster, Ireland..1 He was the son of Jamesa Ghormley Ghormley.1 Hugh Ghormley married Mary Catherine Covington in October 1756 at Tyrone Co., Ulster, Ireland.1 Hugh Ghormley died in November 1813 at Ohi.
+Hugh Ghormley was born on 2 March 1732 at County Tyrone, Ulster, Ireland..1 He was the son of James Ghormley Ghormley.1 Hugh Ghormley married Mary Catherine Covington in October 1756 at Tyrone Co., Ulster, Ireland.1 Hugh Ghormley died in November 1813 at Ohi.
 The source for this information states he died in Cumberland Co., Pennsylvania or Greenfield, Ohio.1

 He came to America in May of 1759 landing on Cape Cod.
 He settled in Mifflin, Chester County, Pennsylvania with his brother James.
 They then moved to Cumnberlabnd County, near Carlisle.
 He was a soldier in the Revolution in 1777 under Capt.
 William Blaine.1